Vehmloewff/shineup/README.md

 }
 ```

-Any values of type `function` will be called with a { parent: object, key: string } paramater.
+Any values of type `function` will be called with a { obj: object, parent: object, key: string, element: HTMLElement } paramater.

 ```js
 {